Saint Petersburg Mosque

 The Saint Petersburg Mosque (Санкт-Петербу́ргская мече́ть), when opened in 1913, was the largest mosque in Europe outside Turkey.
 The mosque is situated in downtown St Petersburg.
 Its two minarets are 49 meters high and the dome is 39 meters high.
 It can accommodate up to five thousand worshippers.

 The founding stone was laid in 1910 to commemorate the 25th anniversary of the reign of Abdul Ahat Khan in Bukhara.
 By that time, the Muslim community of the Russian then-capital exceeded 8,000 people.
 The projected structure was capable of accommodating most of them.
-The architect Nikolai Vasilyev patterned the mosque after Gur-e-Amir, the tomb of Tamerlane in Samarkand.
+The architect Nikolai Vasilyev patterned the mosque after Gur-e-Amir, the tomb of Timur in Samarkand.
 Its construction was completed by 1921.

 Worshippers are separated by gender during worship service; women worship on the upper floor, while the men worship on the ground floor.
 During World War II, the mosque was closed, and it was only reopened in 1956, during the Cold War.

 History

 In 1882, Selim-Giray Tevkelev who in 1865 was appointed the Mufti of Orenburg obtained permission, from minister Count Tolstoy, to build a mosque in St. Petersburg.
 In 1906, the Minister formed a special committee headed by Ahun Ataulla Bayazitov to collect 750,000 rubles within 10 years for the construction of the mosque.
 They organised collections all over Russia and received donations from many sponsors.
-The largest donor was Said Abdoul Ahad, Emir of Bukhara, who undertook all expenses for the building.
+The largest donor was Abdul Ahad Khan, the Emir of Bukhara, who undertook all expenses for the building.